snoozesoftware/snooze-deploy-grid5000/README.md

 * Retrieve VMs base images in **~/vmimages/**
-You can get my debian base image in /home/msimonin/vmimages in Rennes
+You can get my debian base image in /home/msimonin/vmimages in Rennes (see Snooze documentation to know how to generate a new image)

         (frontend)$ scp -r <yourlogin>@rennes:/home/msimonin/vmimages ~/.